OokTech/SecureWikiServer/readme.md

 - Need to setup accounts for people.
   - The command to add a person is `node addperson.js Name Password Level`
   - Guest gets set up with `node addperson.js Guest Guest Guest`
+- In the wiki setup you have to set the `useExternalWSS` setting to true

 ## What it does